 |Original title:||The Woman in Gold|

 |Production country:||USA 2015|

-"Die Frau in Gold" is a very good example of how serious and socially important topics can be implemented amusingly, pleasantly easily and yet profoundly.
-A very nice film, which touches, but at the same time is a lot of fun.
-And the very good interplay of Helen Mirren and Ryan Reynolds comforts easily over minor dramaturgical weaknesses, with which there is no good reason to miss this work.
-Therefore applies to lovers of the slightly more sophisticated entertainment cinema: absolutely recommended!
+The Woman in Gold is a very good example of how serious and socially important topics can be made entertaining, pleasantly light and yet profound.
+A very nice film that is touching but at the same time a lot of fun.
+And the very good interplay of Helen Mirren and Ryan Reynolds easily consoles over minor dramaturgical weaknesses, so there is no good reason to miss this work.
+Therefore, for lovers of the somewhat more sophisticated entertainment cinema applies: Absolutely recommended!